 - Strategy has shown to produce 20 - 30% annual returns

-- Create a buffer by investing in only stocks with NVAC 1.5x above market cap of the firm
+- Create a margin of safety by investing in only stocks with NVAC 1.5x above market cap of the firm

 - Re-balance yearly or less to keep transaction costs incl. bid ask spreads low